EN-IH-WDPT-JUN21/vivi-chaudiem_midterm_project/README.md

 - modify/savings/{id}
 - modify/creditcard/{id}
 - modify/checking/{id} <br>

-The body only needs to include the information
+The request body only needs to include the following information:
 ```sh
 {
 "balance": <your input>